tomeradi/VulnerChat/README.md

 All attacks are logical.
 There is no need to know OWASP attacks or anything.
 Just think a little.

-Goals are:
+Goals are (Order doesn't matter):
-1. Enter the invites only room.
+* Enter the invites only room.
-2. Enter the password protected room.
+* Enter the password protected room.
-3. Become an admin.
+* Become an admin.
-4. Find the unlisted (secret) room.
+* Find the unlisted (secret) room.

 ## Usage and help